Napoleon and Me

-Napoleon and Me (N (Io e Napoleone), Napoléon (et moi), N. Napoleón y yo) is a 2006 Italian-French-Spanish historical comedy-drama directed by Paolo Virzì.
+Napoleon and Me (N (Io e Napoleone), Napoléon (et moi), N. Napoleón y yo) is a 2006 Italian-French-Spanish historical comedy film directed by Paolo Virzì.
 It is loosely based on the novel N. by Ernesto Ferrero.

 Plot

 In Portoferraio, island of Elba, young teacher Martino is fired over his criticism of Napoleon Bonaparte.

 Then Napoleon is exiled to reign over tiny Elba.

 He hires Martino as his secretary.